shipyardapp/Shipyard-Documentation/docs/blueprint-library/smartsheet/smartsheet-overview.md

 # Smartsheet Blueprints Overview

-Shipyard's low-code Smartsheet blueprints allow users to connect their data in Smartsheet to the rest of their modern data stack.
+Platform's low-code Smartsheet blueprints allow users to connect their data in Smartsheet to the rest of their modern data stack.

 ## How to Use